linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/options-deposit-insurance-reform-full.md

 # Table of Contents

-Section 1: Executive Summary.
-1
+Section 1: Executive Summary

-Section 2: Introduction and Background 5
+Section 2: Introduction and Background

-Introduction 5
-Background.
-6

-Section 3: History of Deposit Insurance in the U.S. 13
+Section 3: History of Deposit Insurance in the U.S.

-The History of FDIC Insurance Coverage Limits 13
-The Transaction Account Guarantee Program 16
-Composition of Deposits 19
-History of Uninsured Depositor Losses 21
-What's Different Today?
-22

-Section 4: Objectives and Possible Consequences of Deposit Insurance 25
+Section 4: Objectives and Possible Consequences of Deposit Insurance

-Objectives 25
-Possible Consequences 29

-Section 5: Tools to Support Objectives and Address Possible Consequences.
-33
+Section 5: Tools to Support Objectives and Address Possible Consequences

-Bank Regulation and Supervision 33
-Deposit Insurance Pricing 35
-Fund Adequacy 39

-Section 6: Options for Increased Deposit Insurance Coverage 41
+Section 6: Options for Increased Deposit Insurance Coverage

-Limited Coverage 41
-Unlimited Coverage 44
-Targeted Coverage 46
-Excess Deposit Insurance Coverage 49
-Additional Options.
-51

-Section 7: Conclusion 55
+Section 7: Conclusion

-References 57
+References

 # Section 1: Executive Summary